 Under Federal Parity Law, there are two parts of the law that now have parity with each other: surgical (medical) and mental health condition (DSM-5).
 Autism Spectrum Disorders is listed as a mental health condition in the DSM-5.

 Ohio’s Parity State Law only covers eight conditions and does not cover autism.
-Link to state law – Ohio MH Parity Law
+Link to current state law – Ohio MH Parity Law

 Medicaid Federal Mandate: EPSDT.
 The T stands for Treatment, Yes, ABA!